sheikhdiallo/COM304_FOUNDATION_1/workup/session5/docs/IntroToCPULator.md

 The GPULator disassembly window shows us all of the corresponding machine code which has been put in memory by the linker which also includes all of the assembly code to drive the printf function.

-We can see the relevant translation of our program if we search for the `_main` lable
+We can see the specific translation of our program if we search in the disassembly window  for the `main:` lable.
+This corresponds to the `main()` function call in the C code.

 ![alt text](../docs/images/HelloWorldDissassembly1.png "Figure HelloWorldDissassembly1.png")